Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Minneapolis-St. Paul International Airport located at 4300 Glunmack Dr., St Paul, MN is located 5 hours from Grand Forks AFB and is voted "Best Airport in America."
 Minneapolis - St. Paul International Airport is a centrally-located travel hub revered for its ease of check-in, security, and amenities.
 Also voted "The 5th Most Reliable Large Airport" by Peter Greenberg MSP is the country’s 14th busiest travel hub with 34 million passengers passing through each year.
 Compared to other metro areas, only one other U.S. city serves more nonstop markets per capita.

-Local bus services are provided by the following: However, none provide transportation to, or from, Grand Forks AFB; Cities Area Transit (CAT), Jefferson Lines, Triangle Coach Services of East Grand Forks MN.
+Local bus services are provided by the following (none provide transportation to, or from, Grand Forks AFB: Cities Area Transit (CAT), Greyhound, Triangle Coach Services of East Grand Forks MN.
 The city of Grand Forks is serviced by rail with Amtrak and is 13.1 miles from the base.
 All have easy access onto US-2 W from their locations.

 Driving from the North or South on Interstate 29 will bring you into the city of Grand Forks.
 Take Exit 141 and head West on US-2W for 12.4 miles.
 Exit toward Emerado/Grand Forks Air Base/Mekinock for 1.1 miles.
 Turning left onto the Avenue of Flags will bring you to Grand Forks Air Force Base Main Gate.